Fact-checked

 • piperazines (have a psychostimulating effect similar to amphetamines);

-• opiates (trimethyl-fentanyl);
+• opiates (trimethyl fentanyl);

-Symptoms of the spice poisoning
+Symptoms spice poisoning

-• tremor of the hands, eyes (nystagmus);
+• tremor of hands, eyes (nystagmus);

-• excessive reflection (especially knee reactions);
+• excessive reflexivity (especially knee-jerk reactions);

-• decrease in Achilles reactions;
+• decreased Achilles reactions;

-• dynamic and static locomotor ataxia.
+• dynamic and static-colocomotor ataxia.

 First signs